hootnot/oanda-api-v20/README.rst

 In the V20-library endpoints are represented as APIRequest objects derived from the APIRequest base class.
-Each endpoint group (accounts, trades, etc.) is represented by it's own class covering the functionality of all endpoints for that group.
+Each endpoint group (accounts, trades, etc.) is represented by it's own (abstract) class covering the functionality of all endpoints for that group.
+Each endpoint within that group is covered by a class derived from the abstract class.
+These classes are provided with their endpoint and method using the @endpoint decorator.
+If it concerns an endpoint based on a GET request allowing query-parameters, then the @params decorator is applied also.

 The V20-library has a client 'API'-class which processes APIRequest objects.